wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 This article provides a guided tour of use Microsoft's AI (Artificial Intelligence) offerings, which include Machine / Deep Learning capabilities running on the Azure cloud.

-## Cognitive Services suite

-<a href="#CognitiveServices">Azure "Cognitive Services"</a> refers to a <strong>suite of services</strong> developers use to build AI solutions which mimic human intelligence:

-   * Anomaly detection - automatically detect errors or unusual activity in a system.
-   * Computer vision - interpret the world visually through cameras, videos, images.
-   * Natural language processing - interpret written or spoken language, and respond in kind.
-   * Conversational AI - an "agent" to participate in a (natural) conversation.

-   * "Decision" - classification (unsupervised machine learning) fits features into model and predict classification of the label
-   * "Decision" - regression (supervised machine learning) uses historical data to train the model to predict <strong>numerical</strong> values.

-   * "Search" (Bing) has disappeared from Microsoft's list of services.
-   <br /><br />

-Case studies of how people are already making use of AI/ML to save time and money:

-   * Predictive Maintenance data science <a target="_blank" href="https://info.microsoft.com/CO-AAIoT-WBNR-FY16-07Jul-05-Predictive-Maintenance-Registration.html">webinar</a>
-   * Defect Detection with Image Analysis
-   * Custom Entity Extraction with Text Analytics
-   * modsy.com 3D view
-   <br /><br />

 ## Microsoft History with AI

 ### Cortana now Cognitive Services